ab9678/terminal-c-app/README.md

 ### To Run this program on Windows systems:

-**NOTE**: WINDOWS 10 POWERSHELL MIGHT NOT GIVE THE BEST EXPERIENCE, A NEWER, OR AN ANSI-COMPATIBLE TERMINAL IS RECOMMENED.
+**NOTE**: WINDOWS 10 USERS MIGHT HAVE TO ENABLE ANSI COLOUR SUPPORT IN POWERSHELL,  ELSE USING A NEWER TERMINAL MIGHT SOLVE ANY ISSUES FACED.

 1. Open File Explorer and navigate to the folder.
 2. Inside the folder, you should find three files: `app.exe`, `code.c`, and `a.out`.